 Transaction fees (assuming no currency conversion) |

 None. | Depends on the bank or country.
 Usually no fees, with some exceptions (e.g. for large transfers or certain international payments). | Depends on the card issuer and country.
 Various fees, both variable and fixed, are charged and add up to on average around 2-3% of the transaction value.
-The fees are paid by the merchant/recipient. | Various fees are charged, usually paid by the merchant/recipient.
+The fees are paid by the merchant/recipient. | Card payment fees add up to around 2-3% of the transaction value.
+The fees are paid by the merchant/recipient.
+Apple furthermore charges the payer's bank a 0.15% fee. | Various fees are charged, usually paid by the merchant/recipient.
 A typical fee for a domestic online purchase would be 2.9% + $0.30.
-Payments to "friends and family" are free. | TBC | Depends on the desired transfer speed and the network congestion.
+Payments to "friends and family" are free. | Very low fees, a transaction normally costs less than a USD cent. | TBC | Depends on the desired transfer speed and the network congestion.
 Transactions are "competing" to be included in the next block - the higher the fee paid the quicker the transactions will be confirmed (and if the chosen fee is too low, the transaction may fail altogether).
 Due to the chronic network congestion and small blocksize, transactions tend to cost more than for other cryptocurrencies.
 During the crypto boom of 2017, average fees reached $60 per transaction.
 Fees are independent of the transaction value, hence network fees seem low for large transactions and high for small transactions.
 From 03/2017 to 03/2024 the average fee was about $3.50source but of course this is highly dependent on the BTC/USD exchange rate.
 Cheap transactions using the Lightning Network are also possible.
 But will still incur fees for opening/closing the channel and the Lightning node |

 Very low fees.
 Normally, a transaction costs a few USD cents. | Very low fees at current network usage.
 Normally, a transaction costs a few USD cents.
 Cheap transactions using the Lightning Network are also possible.
 But will still incur fees for opening/closing the channel and the Lightning node |